Marktechpost/AI-Concepts/README.md

 ▶ What Is Speaker Diarization?
 A 2025 Technical Guide: Top 9 Speaker Diarization Libraries and APIs in 2025 [Detailed Article](https://www.marktechpost.com/2025/08/21/what-is-speaker-diarization-a-2025-technical-guide-top-9-speaker-diarization-libraries-and-apis-in-2025/)

-▶ What Is Speaker Diarization?
-A 2025 Technical Guide: Top 9 Speaker Diarization Libraries and APIs in 2025 [Detailed Article](https://www.marktechpost.com/2025/08/21/what-is-speaker-diarization-a-2025-technical-guide-top-9-speaker-diarization-libraries-and-apis-in-2025/)
+▶ The State of Voice AI in 2025: Trends, Breakthroughs, and Market Leaders [Detailed Article](https://www.marktechpost.com/2025/08/29/the-state-of-voice-ai-in-2025-trends-breakthroughs-and-market-leaders/)

 ----